Dear You: Reception

 Critics generally praised the album's sound.
-AllMusic review Tim Sendra wrote that it was a "sleek, slick punk-grunge classic that relies as much on clever songwriting and restrained emotions as it does on the group's trademarked high-energy attack".
+AllMusic reviewer Tim Sendra wrote that it was a "sleek, slick punk-grunge classic that relies as much on clever songwriting and restrained emotions as it does on the group's trademarked high-energy attack".
 Bayer said that while modern-day releases can be "faulted for not being diverse enough, ironically Dear You follows a distinctive formula that makes it nearly perfect from start to finish".
 CMJ New Music Monthly writer Allison Stewart referred to it as the band's "finest and most assured record yet, even if comparisons to Green Day are unavoidable".
 While they are not "as colorful as Green Day", she added that Jawbreaker was thankfully lacking that act's "annoying mall-punk schtick".
-Reviewing the 2004 reissue, Kyle Ryan of Punk Planet said the album's "big guitars, subdued bass and unraspy vocals" make it standout from the band's past releases, and while others have since replicated its sound, it has successfully remained "timely nearly a decade after its release".
+Reviewing the 2004 reissue, Kyle Ryan of Punk Planet said the album's "big guitars, subdued bass and unraspy vocals" make it stand out from the band's past releases, and while others have since replicated its sound, it has successfully remained "timely nearly a decade after its release".
 Impact Press editor Craig Mazer noted that "some tracks are more punchy/punky than others, but every song leaves its mark".
-PopMatters's Jon Goff was indifferent to the music, as "what was once widely considered watered-down punk now sounds more like harmless alternative radio", and Tom Sinclair of Entertainment Weekly said it "isn’t quite as stellar" as earlier albums, though it manags to surpass the majority of their contemporaries.
+PopMatters's Jon Goff was indifferent to the music, as "what was once widely considered watered-down punk now sounds more like harmless alternative radio", and Tom Sinclair of Entertainment Weekly said it "isn't quite as stellar" as earlier albums, though it managed to surpass the majority of their contemporaries.
 Nathan Mauger of The Spokesman-Review disliked the sound, stating that the band seem "Studioized.
-The new sound is gauzy and soft; it’s Jawbreaker, cough-syrup style", and negatively compared Schwartzenbauch's guitar tone to Green Day's, making the tracks "suffer considerably".
-Greg Beets of The Austin Chronicle went on fruther, saying that Cavallo's "flat production castrates the band" and the "sad result is one of obfuscated talent in the name of radio friendliness", which Pitchfork writer Christopher Sebela agreed with.
+The new sound is gauzy and soft; it's Jawbreaker, cough-syrup style", and negatively compared Schwartzenbauch's guitar tone to Green Day's, making the tracks "suffer considerably".
+Greg Beets of The Austin Chronicle went on further, saying that Cavallo's "flat production castrates the band" and the "sad result is one of obfuscated talent in the name of radio friendliness", which Pitchfork writer Christopher Sebela agreed with.
 Self, meanwhile, said the "recording clarity allow this band to sound more poignant and focused than ever".